- Reference Number: HEY841/2025

 Your Major Trauma Team

 In addition to the specialist team you have been admitted under, and the ward nursing and therapist team, you should be seen every weekday by the Major Trauma Consultant.
-A number of Consultants undertake this role from a variety of specialities to ensure your care is well managed and when senior input is required across a variety of specialities they are able to facilitate this.
+A number of Consultants undertake this role from a variety of specialities to ensure your care is well managed and when senior input is required across a number of specialities they are able to facilitate this.

 Enduring a Major Trauma can have a significant impact on your mental health.
 Because of this, within our team, we have a Major Trauma Clinical Psychologist.
 Once referred to the Psychology service our Psychologist will aim to see you during your inpatient stay and/or will provide information regarding where to seek help should you require it after your discharge.